Sunday, October 7, 2012

 Capitalism as a Religion

 Capitalism has become a religion.
 It is not just a good idea that people follow for rational reasons.
-It is now defended as a religion, by people who feel personally shocked and offended by the suggestion that Capitalism could ever be questioned.
-One who feels compelled to criticize Capitalism, either in its principles or in its consequences, is regarded suspiciously and distastefully by the Capitalist believer.
+It is now defended as a religion, by people who feel personally shocked and offended by the merest suggestion that the supreme goodness of Capitalism could be questioned in the slightest.
+One who feels compelled to criticize Capitalism, either in its principles or in its consequences, is regarded suspiciously and distastefully by the pure Capitalist believer.

-Just as a good Soviet would have wanted to excommunicate anyone who thought too hard about the principles of Communism, so a good American Capitalist would wish to deport anyone who casts doubt on the sanctity of the Free market.
+Just as a good Soviet would have excommunicated anyone who thought too hard about the principles of Communism, so a good American Capitalist would wish to deport anyone who casts doubt on the sanctity of the Free market.
 The religiously-tinged faith of the Soviet and the faith of the Capitalist are consistent in their irrationality and equally dangerous in their zeal.

 For the American Capitalist anything that can be brought under the heading of "Free Enterprise" is categorically good, even if the it goes against common sense and tradition.
 "Greed is good" according to Gordon Gekko's eloquent homily in Wall Street.
 Every day on the floor of Congress, someone is standing up and espousing the glory of the Free Market and the beauty of the Capitalist Spirit, often in order to defend some proposal that they are making.
 And (for the most part) I do not question the sincerity of their belief.